rodydavis/cache-control-dart/README.md

 # cache-control

-Dart only (no dependencies) package to parse and format HTTP Cache-Control header.
+Dart only (minimal dependencies) package to parse and format HTTP Cache-Control header.

 ## Getting started